Inventory

 Taylor Stork, the president of CHLA and the chief operating officer of Developer’s Mortgage Co., asked Calabria about a previous comment that 10% of the high MBS spreads could be attributed to credit risk — even though, according to Stork, the credit box is largely the same today as it was five years ago.
 Calabria disagreed.

-“There’s been an explosion in high-DTI lending since I left FHFA,” he said, pointing to the fact that some Federal Housing Administration (FHA) borrowers have a 57% debt-to-income ratio.
+“There’s been an explosion in high-DTI lending since I left FHFA,” he said, and pointed to the fact that some Federal Housing Administration (FHA) borrowers have a 57% debt-to-income ratio.
 DTIs on Fannie- and Freddie-backed loans have also risen, he said.

 “What we saw during COVID was the No. 1 predictor of who took forbearance was DTI,” Calabria told the crowd.
 “I know there are a number of people in Washington who say DTI doesn’t matter.
 It sure as hell does.
 When you start to see a world where homeowners insurance and property taxes all go up, we’ve got borrowers hovering around a 50% DTI.
 That’s not a healthy situation.”